VinitaSilaparasetty/Blockchain-ml/README.md

 You can read my paper here:
 <a href="https://www.academia.edu/39081963/Machine_Learning_and_Blockchain_for_Fraud_Detection_Employing_Artificial_Intelligence_in_the_Banking_Sector_Machine_Learning_and_Blockchain_for_Fraud_Detection_Employing_Artificial_Intelligence_in_the_Banking_Sector
-">Machine Learning and Blockchain for Fraud Detection: Employing Artificial Intelligence in the Banking Sector Machine Learning and Blockchain for Fraud Detection: Employing Artificial Intelligence in the Banking Sector on Academia.edu</a>
+">Machine Learning and Blockchain for Fraud Detection: Employing Artificial Intelligence in the Banking Sector on Academia.edu</a>